udontur/judgel/README.md

 ## About

-Got some competitive programming problems, but you can't host them online (or you wanna do them offline)?
-Judgel got you covered!
+Do you have competitive programming problems but can't host them online or want to work on them offline?
+Judgel has you covered!

-Judgel is a simple and easy to use C++ judge that can be run locally and offline.
-It has all the verdicts and functions a typical online judge would have.
+🧑‍⚖️ Judgel is a simple and easy-to-use C++ judge that can be run locally and offline.

+⚙️ It has a variety of verdicts, an accurate judging process, and a simple UI!

-You only need 3 simple step to start using Judgel!
+🪛 You only need 3 simple step to get started!

-🌟 If you find this helpful, consider [staring this repo](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars)!
-It supports me as a student!
+🌟 If you find this helpful, please consider [starring this repository](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars)!
+It will support me as a student.

 ## Prerequisites
 1. Windows 11